QuantEcon/lecture-python-advanced/source/rst/additive_functionals.rst

 We want to characterize and simulate components :math:`\tau_t, m_t, s_t` of the decomposition.

-A convenient way to do this is to construct an appropriate instance of a :doc:`linear state space system <linear_models>` by using `LinearStateSpace <https://github.com/QuantEcon/QuantEcon.py/blob/master/quantecon/lss.py>`_ from `QuantEcon.py <http://quantecon.org/quantecon-py>`_.
+A convenient way to do this is to construct an appropriate instance of a `linear state space system <lhttps://python-intro.quantecon.org/linear_models.html>`__ by using `LinearStateSpace <https://github.com/QuantEcon/QuantEcon.py/blob/master/quantecon/lss.py>`_ from `QuantEcon.py <http://quantecon.org/quantecon-py>`_.

 This will allow us to use the routines in `LinearStateSpace <https://github.com/QuantEcon/QuantEcon.py/blob/master/quantecon/lss.py>`_ to study dynamics.